monash-human-power/data-acquisition-system/Raspi/README.md

 The basic flow of the program is as follows:

 1. Check if server is online every 1.5 seconds
+2. When server is online, check if ant-plus dongle is connected
-2. When server is online, open serial port
+3. When ant-plus dongle is connected, open up serial port
 3. Handle incoming data from serial port

 There is currently a python and a node.js version.
 Note that the python version does not connect with the power meter.